Charles Hitchen: The city marshals and their men

 In 1570s, the Court of Aldermen introduced the "provost marshals" when the haphazard police force could not control the city's large population of beggars.
-In the 17th century, they acquired a regular salaried status, with duties very much like of those of constables, beadles and watchmen, and later also executed warrants of arrest later throughout England and in America.
+In the 17th century, they acquired a regular salaried status, with duties very much like of those of constables, beadles and watchmen, and later also executed warrants of arrest throughout England and in America.
 They had been able to prosecute violations of licensing and the city's trading regulations.
 In the 18th century, they were empowered to investigate and suppress gambling houses, corrupt dealings and connivance.
 The two marshals, an upper and an under employing six men paid a shilling a day, had to buy their office at a public auction, which raised the possibility of selling the office for a higher price.
 By the time Hitchen bought his titled job, the price had risen from £300 in 1696 to £700 in 1712.
 This induced some marshals to seek recovery of their investment by unlawful means, including blackmail and even murder.
 Their official income was not ungenerous—the upper marshal receiving £100 p.a. and the under-marshal £60, both also given allowance for clothes and horse, £5 annually for good service, about £30 for selling "a Freedom of the City", and a share from each prisoner's entrance fee to the prisons and watch-houses.
 The marshals were also allowed to collect and retain a tax of one penny per stall-keeper at Bartholomew Fair.